QwejoD/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias script creattes an alias with name ls and value rm * `
+0-alias script creattes an alias with name ls and value rm * 1-hello_you script prints hello + the users_name